ipfs/camp/UNCONF/ipfscamp2019-unconf-knowledge-graphs_and_uprtcl.md

 We agreed that defining a data model is the hardest and more critical element to resolve, but to move forward we need to outline clear use-cases.
 We focused on collecting use cases (awaiting notes from @JustMaier).

 We have created a [Telegram group](https://t.me/knowledgegraphs) to move the conversation forward.

+## Notes of session

+The designated goal of this session was to brainstorm use cases that an interoperable data model for knowledge management data need to cover in order to work.
+The notes should provide ground for further discussion on how exactly a model could look like

+So far we collected the following input:
+- Traceability > causality > sequence of actions (e.g. merge history)
+- Flexibility in interpretation, aka. "views"
+- Connect anything with anything. (e.g. with a graph)
+- Ability to break or modify hierarchical social structures > fluidity
+- Hierarchy of context > local hierarchies
+- Federation > coral explanations
+- Deduplication, (local) merging and forking of arguments, ontologies, facts, reasonings and concepts.
+- Support for public and private sharing and encryption
+- Extensible metadata, even as invisible payload
+- Indexability & Searchability > ideally with different indexes
+- Interoperability with existing standards